SOBotics/SOBotics.github.io/_posts/2018-07-26-dealing-with-rogue-bots.md

 ---
 layout: post
 title: "Malfunctioning bots and how we deal with them"
-date: 2018-07-23 3:30:00 +0000
+date: 2018-07-26 3:30:00 +0000
 comments: false
 ---

-Bots, no matter how robust they are, are prone to errors and malfunctions.
-There's a chance that a bot can go rogue by sending multiple chat messages at once, or adding multiple automatic flags on the same post.
-It does not matter if we are a RO, or a bot developer, or a regular user of the room, we all need to be geared up for these emergency situations.
+Bots, no matter how robust they are, are sometimes prone to errors and malfunctions.
+There's a chance that any bot can go rogue by sending multiple chat messages at once, or adding multiple automatic flags on the same post.
+It doesn't matter if you're a room owner, bot developer, or a regular user of the room - we all need to be geared up and prepared for these emergency situations.

 ### Does the situation warrant any action?